-So that’s me… Thanks for taking the time to read about my food journey.
-I hope my experience connects with you in some way and you feel inspired to go and cook something delicious and share it with the people you’re closest to.
+So that’s me… Thanks for taking the time to read about my unanticipated adventure into food blogging.
+I hope you feel inspired to go and cook something and share it with the people you’re closest to.
 After all, that’s what’s so great about cooking, isn’t it…